Occasional and random thoughts about whatever.

 Has there ever been a time when the mass of humanity looked more slovenly?
 Not really: even Neanderthals dressed better than we do.
 But there is a possible upside to our slobbishness.
 After seeing countless gruesome muffin top midriffs, waterfall cleavages, hairy butt cracks and three-day beards, we become increasingly inured to and even jaded about the “lure of the flesh.”
 Maybe the result will be a more objective, dispassionate and mature view of attractiveness and sex.

 In the future nearly all our retail spaces will be occupied by fast food franchises, health clinics, nail salons, drug stores and banks.
 You can eat bad food, get sick, get well, get your nails done and pay for it all at the same shopping mall.
+If there is a shopping mall.

 It’s one of the central conundrums of our existence that those who tread lightest usually leave the least impression, while those who tromp through life often make the heaviest impact – for good or for bad.